-Namibian President, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell
+Namibian president, Osinbajo, Obasanjo, Gowon, others bid Adedeji farewell

 “Our late Professor Adedeji was a great man.
 He was an enigma.
 He was a world class economist and renowned academic.
 He was a top flight diplomat.

 “He believed in the unity and oneness of Nigeria.
 He lived a world of service because he served the Africa continent, his country and state.
-He has left everyone of us a life of legacy,” the cleric added.
+He has left behind for everyone of us, a life of legacy,” the cleric added.

-In his tribute, Vice President Yemi Osinbajo, acknowledged the contribution of the late Adedeji in the reconstruction of the nation’s economy after the civil war.

-He described him as an unusual human being, fair minded and objective personality, whose death was announced in several languages based on the various capacities he had served at different times.

 About author